 Exams with a BI-RADS® assessment category of 6 (known malignancy) are excluded from NMD 2.x files.
 They may be included in NMD 3.x files.

 Records for the types of exams listed above are not included in NMD files generated by NMD-certified software.
 Records with invalid data are also excluded from the NMD.
 Refer to the documentation for NMD Version 2.x and NMD Version 3.x for data element requirements.

 When a record is added to the database, a corresponding patient record is added to the facility's Patient Dictionary.
 If a record already exists in the Patient Dictionary with the same Facility ID and Patient ID or Social Security Number, then the patient record is updated.
 When a record is updated in the NMD, the corresponding patient record is also updated.
-For more information about the Patient Dictionary, refer to Manage Patients.
+For more information about the Patient Dictionary and managing patient records, refer to the article Manage Patients.

 NMD 3.x Supplemental Information, November 15, 2022

 Next article: Create a File Using NMD-Certified Software